 Bermuda.
-Home to world-famous pink-sand beaches, year-round subtropical weather and birthplace of the modern Rum Swizzle cocktail.
-This charming island and its vibrant culture have been a haven for vacationers ever since the 19th century.
+Home to world-famous pink-sand beaches, year-round subtropical weather and birthplace of the modern Dark n’ Stormy cocktail.
+This charming island and its vibrant culture have been a playground for vacationers ever since the 19th century.

 Many vacationers who visit the island fall in love with its fantastic views and breathtaking sights.
 Plan your sightseeing activities like a pro with our simple guide of everything you need to know about Bermuda sightseeing.
 Check them out below.